 Humankind depends on oceans and seas.
 From the water you drink to the air that you breathe to the food you eat — all can come from or be transported by the ocean.

 But despite their importance, oceans are facing unprecedented threats as a result of human activity.
-Every year, an estimated 8 million tonnes of plastic waste end up in the world’s oceans.
-At the same time, climate change is damaging coral reefs and other key ecosystems; overfishing is threatening the stability of fish stocks; nutrient pollution is contributing to the creation of dead zones; and nearly 80 per cent of the world’s wastewater is discharged without treatment.
+Every year, an estimated 8 million tonnes of plastic waste ends up in the world’s oceans.
+At the same time, climate change is damaging coral reefs and other key ecosystems; overfishing is threatening the stability of fish stocks; nutrient pollution is contributing to the creation of dead zones, and nearly 80 percent of the world’s wastewater is discharged without treatment.
 UN Environment.

-The CLME+ Hub is an initiative of the Secretariat of the CLME+ Interim Coordination Mechanism (ICM), in collaboration with the CLME+ ICM Membership and (prospective) Partner Organizations.
+The CLME+ Hub is an initiative of the Secretariat of the CLME+ Interim Coordination Mechanism (ICM), in collaboration with the CLME+ ICM and CLME+ Project Executive Group (PEG) and (prospective) Partner Organizations..
 Development of the Hub has benefited from the financial support of the UNDP/GEF Project: “Catalysing Implementation of the Strategic Action Programme (SAP) for the Sustainable Management of shared Living Marine Resources in the Caribbean and North Brazil Shelf Large Marine Ecosystems” (CLME+ Project, 2015-2020).
 The CLME+ Project is executed by the United Nations Office for Project Services (UNOPS) in close collaboration with a large number of global, regional and national-level partners.
 For more information on the CLME+ Project click here